MCDReforged/MCDReforged/docs/source/quick_start.rst

 Start up
 --------

 Let's say your are going to start MCDR in a folder named ``my_mcdr_server``.
-Then you can run the following commands:
+Then you can run the following commands to initialize the environment for MCDR first:

 .. code-block:: bash